St. Eloi Mountain

 We hiked up Syncline Brook Trail 2.3 km before reaching the drainage.
 We saw no flagging but there was no mistaking the drainage as it dropped a couple of metres below the trail.
 The drainage was an unpleasant affair.
 In its confines we could see little and the rocks, willows, and running water conspired to slow our pace.

 When the trees on the left bank gave way to a steep, scrubby slope we left the drainage.
 The vegetation thinned as we climbed and we found ourselves in a basin.
-We couldn't see the ridge so we headed to a steep slope on the right.
+We couldn't see the ridge so we headed to a steep slope on our right.
 We would end up farther back along the ridge from the mountain, but I was hoping to catch sight of the ridge to get oriented.
 Even so, we ascended a fair distance before the ridge came into view.

 We reached the ridge just before a high point.
 Beyond that was another high point that Andrew recommends ascending for the views.
 We did and it was indeed worth the effort.
 We dropped down the other side to the col and headed up to the summit.